Experiment # 3 BIOCHEMICAL OXYGEN DEMAND (BOD)

 1 The BOD test is used to determine the relative oxygen requirements of wastewaters, effluents, and polluted waters.
 The test measures the oxygen utilized during a specified incubation period for the biochemical degradation of organic material.
 It is also used to determine treatment plant efficiency.

-Determination of BODexp3
+Determination of BOD

 Principle: